Decay channels for double extremal black holes in four dimensions: Extremality and attractors

 where $c_{2,a}$ is the second Chern class of $X$, and $\hat A$ is a chiral background field related to the Weyl multiplet.
 The latter term involving $\hat A$ will give rise to a curvature squared (or $R^2$) correction in the effective action of supergravity.
 In most of our discussion, we reduce to tree level and set $c_{2,a}=0$.
 In the gauge $X^0=1$, we have then \be F(t^a)=\frac{1}{6}C_{abc}t^at^bt^c. \ee The K\"ahler potential reads

 At tree level, this evaluates to

 with $V_{IIA}$ the tree level CY volume,

 This volume is in string units and varies as function of the vector multiplet moduli \cite{deBoer:2008fk}.
-On the other hand, the volume in 11D Planck units belongs to a hypermultiplet, and is independent of the vector multiplet moduli.
+For use in Sec. \ref{sec:4d5d}, we note that the volume in 11D Planck units belongs to a hypermultiplet, and is independent of the vector multiplet moduli.
 As a result, the volume is fixed in five-dimensional supergravity.
 For more details, see also Sec. \ref{sec:4d5d}.

 The electric-magnetic charge of a $(D0,D2,D4,D6)$ brane bound state is denoted by \be \gamma=(q_0,q_a,p^a,p^0)\in \mathbb{Q}^{2b_2+2}. \ee Sometimes it is also useful to consider $\gamma$ as a cohomology class, \be \gamma=p^0 \omega_0+p^a\omega_a+q_a\omega^a+q_0\omega^0\in \oplus_{j=0}^3\, H^{2j}(X,\mathbb{Q}), \ee where $\omega_0$ is the generator of $H^0(X,\mathbb{Z})$, $\omega_a$ is a basis for $H^2(X,\mathbb{Z})$, $\omega^a$ a basis for $H^4(X,\mathbb{Z})$ and $\omega_0$ the generator for $H^6(X,\mathbb{Z})$.
 We will sometimes also consider the $(\omega_A,\omega^A)$ as basis elements for the Poincar\'e dual homology.